Akryum/peeky/docs/guide/config.md

 ## Typescript

 If you're using Typescript and would like to get the right typings for global test methods, make sure to add `@peeky/runner` to the types array in `tsconfig.json`.
-If you prefer writing your tests in a dedicated folder, also make sure to add it your the `include` array.
+If you prefer writing your tests in a dedicated folder, also make sure to add it in the `include` array.

 ```js
 // tsconfig.json